Shrabya35/2d-newton-simulator/README.md

 # 2d-newton-simulator
-  Watch an apple to discover gravity. watching anything else might reduce your score.
+  Watch an falling apple to discover gravity. watching anything else might reduce your score.

 ### Tools used